Cost Sensitive Learning of Deep Feature Representations from Imbalanced Data: Proposed Approach

 {We propose a new cost matrix $\xi$, which is suitable for CNN training.
 The cost matrix $\xi$ is used to modify the output {of} the last layer of {a} CNN (before the softmax and the loss layer) } (Fig.~\ref{fig:overview_fig}).
 The resulting activations are then squashed {between} $[0,1]$ before the computation of the classification loss.

 For the case of a CNN, the classification decision is made in favour of the class {with the maximum classification score.} During {the} training {process,} the classifier weights are modified in order to reshape the classifier confidences {(class probabilities)} such that the desired class has {the} maximum score and the {other} classes have {a} considerably lower score.
 However, since the less frequent classes are under-represented in the training set, we introduce new `score-level costs' to encourage the correct classification of infrequent classes.
-Therefore the CNN outputs are modified as follows:
+Therefore the CNN outputs ($\mathbf{o}$) are modified using the cost matrix ($\xi$) according to a function ($\mathcal{F}$) as follows:

-where, $p$ is the desired class and $\circ$ denotes the Hadamard product.
-Note that the score level costs perturb the classifier confidences.
-Such perturbation allows the classifier to give more importance to {the} less frequent and difficult-to-separate classes.
+where, $\mathbf{y}$ denotes the modified output, $p$ is the desired class and $\mathcal{F} : \mathbb{R}\rightarrow\mathbb{R}$ represents a function whose exact definition depends on the type of loss layer.
+As an example, for the case of \rev{cost-sensitive} MSE loss, $\mathcal{F}(\xi_p, \mathbf{o}^{(i)}) = \text{sigmoid}(\xi_p \circ \mathbf{o}^{(i)})$, where $\circ$ denotes the hadamard product.
+In Sec.~\ref{sec:CSL}, we will discuss in detail the definition of $\mathcal{F}$ for different surrogate losses.
+Note that the \rev{score-level} costs perturb the classifier confidences.
+Such perturbation allows the classifier to give more importance to the less frequent and difficult-to-separate classes.

-\subsubsection{\textbf{Properties of the {Proposed} Cost Matrix $\xi$:}}
+\subsubsection{\textbf{Properties of the {Proposed} Cost Matrix $\xi$}}